superbrothers/kubernetes-docs/kubectl_apply_set-last-applied.md

 ### Examples

 ```
-  # Set the last-applied-configuration of a resource to match the contents of a file.
+  # Set the last-applied-configuration of a resource to match the contents of a file
   kubectl apply set-last-applied -f deploy.yaml

-  # Execute set-last-applied against each configuration file in a directory.
+  # Execute set-last-applied against each configuration file in a directory
   kubectl apply set-last-applied -f path/

-  # Set the last-applied-configuration of a resource to match the contents of a file, will create the annotation if it does not already exist.
+  # Set the last-applied-configuration of a resource to match the contents of a file; will create the annotation if it does not already exist
   kubectl apply set-last-applied -f deploy.yaml --create-annotation=true
 ```